mwittig/pimatic-unipi-evok/README.md

 ## Acknowledgments

-I would like to thank [UniPi.technology](http://www.unipi.technology) for providing me with a board for development.
+I would like to thank [UniPi.technology](http://www.unipi.technology) for providing me with a UniPi 1.1 board for development.
 In particular, I would like to thank Tomáš Hora for his excellent support!

 ## History